 How do you renovate your kitchen on a budget?
-It’s one of the top questions we get asked and today we’re so excited to have Nikki of nooks & cranny here to share her expertise!
+It’s one of the top questions we get asked and today we’re so excited to have Nikki of Hobbs Home here to share her expertise!

-Nikki is one half of the nooks & cranny renovation duo — a DIY renovation blog aimed to inspire and assist enthusiasts create beautiful homes (on a budget).
+Nikki has an extensive background in renovation and aims to assist enthusiasts create beautiful homes (on a budget!).
 She shares her 8 tips to creating stylish budget kitchens!

 Your kitchen is possibly the most important room of your home.
 It’s where you congregate daily, prepare meals and often has the best views, light and airflow.
 That’s why it’s so important we invest in this space accordingly (and within our budget).

 Related article: Top 9 kitchen splashback trends 2021